Bokos-/portfolio/content/blog/necessary-react-libraries/index.en.md

 [react-beautiful-dnd](https://github.com/atlassian/react-beautiful-dnd) - at work, guys have an excellent experience with this _DnD_.

 > it has great performance.
-> have a plenty of examples to cover most of the basic cases.
+> have plenty of examples to cover most of the basic cases.
 >
 > <cite>Denis Slávik</cite>